PepperPD/pepperpd/README.rst

 Deployment
 ==========

-In general, organizations which deploy often and routinely, fare better than organizations that deploy major upgrades only occasionally, as it is more difficult to manage risk when deployments involve a lot of change and the organization isn't used to deploying.
+In general, organizations which deploy often and routinely fare better than organizations that deploy major upgrades only occasionally, as it is more difficult to manage risk when deployments involve a lot of change and the organization isn't used to deploying.
 Many highly visible organizations use a